Frameworks

 This does three things:

-- Reinforces the behavior.
+3. Reinforces the behavior.
 Positive reinforcement after a referral makes the next one more likely.
-You are training the behavior through gratitude.
+You're training the behavior through gratitude.

 If the referral converts to a client, add a second thank-you.
-Something tangible — a gift, a handwritten note, a discount on future work, or a reciprocal introduction.
-The gesture does not need to be expensive.
+Something tangible - a gift, a handwritten note, a discount on future work, or a reciprocal introduction.
+The gesture doesn't need to be expensive.
 It needs to be specific and personal.

 Building the System: Making It Repeatable